ryanw-mobile/compose-pager-demo/README.md

 ## Animations

 The page animations are all done using the `graphicsLayer` modifier at the page composable.
-It calculates the offset of that specific page relative to the current active page, and apply transformations.
+It calculates the offset of that specific page relative to the current active page, and applies transformations.

 ```
  Card(